-While we can understand that the right thing to do is educate our children on the topic of HIV, we can all appreciate that it’s tough to talk to kids and young people about sensitive subjects like sex.
+While we can understand that the right thing to do is educate our children on the topic of HIV, we can all appreciate that it’s tough to talk to kids and young people about sex.
 The ‘when’, ‘what’ and ‘how’ of this discussion is dependent on the age of the child.

 How to discuss HIV/AIDS with children aged 5-8:

 At this age, concentrate on two main themes: the importance of healthy habits (like washing your hands) and the fact that HIV is not easy to get.
-Keep the facts simple; for example, explain that HIV is a germ that gets into some people’s blood but that it’s not like a cold that’s ‘easy to catch’.
+Keep the facts simple.
+For example, explain that HIV is a germ that gets into some people’s blood but that it’s not like a cold that’s ‘easy to catch’.
 Make sure that you encourage empathy from this early age.

 How to discuss HIV/AIDS with children aged 9-12:

-This is the time to start talking to your children about sex, sexual orientation, sexually transmitted diseases, safe sex and HIV/Aids.
+This is the time to start talking to your children about sex, sexual orientation, sexually transmitted diseases, safe sex and HIV.
 Discuss the various ways that the virus can be transmitted and keep the focus on providing the facts.
 Correct misperceptions about HIV being a ‘gay disease’.

 How to discuss HIV/AIDS with children aged 13-19: